-Cash provided by operating activities increased by \$11.7 million to \$140.0 million for the three months ended March 31, 2009 from \$128.3 million in 2008.
-This increase is primarily attributable to an increase in net earnings as well as changes in working capital.

-Cash used in investing activities decreased slightly by \$527,000 to \$14.1 million for the three months ended March 31, 2009 from \$14.6 million in 2008.
+Cash provided by operating activities decreased by \$1.8 million to \$211.3 million for the six months ended June 30, 2009 from \$213.1 million in 2008.
+Cash used in investing activities increased by \$1.9 million to \$31.7 million for the six months ended June 30, 2009 from \$29.8 million in 2008.

-Cash used in financing activities decreased by \$115.1 million to \$17.3 million for the three months ended March 31, 2009 from \$132.4 million used in 2008.
-This decrease in 2009 as compared to 2008 is primarily related to the payments on our revolving credit facility in 2008.
+Cash used in financing activities decreased by \$34.2 million to \$171.4 million for the six months ended June 30, 2009 from \$205.6 million in 2008.
+This decrease in 2009 as compared to 2008 is primarily related to the payments on our senior debt in 2008, offset by the repurchase of our subordinated notes in 2009.

 Liquidity Requirements.
 Our primary liquidity requirements are for debt service, rental merchandise purchases, capital expenditures, litigation expenses, including settlements or judgments, and implementation of our growth strategies, including investment in our financial services business.
 Our primary sources of liquidity have been cash provided by operations and borrowings.
 In the future, to provide any additional funds necessary for the continued pursuit of our operating and growth strategies, we may incur from time to time additional short-term or long-term bank indebtedness and may issue, in public or private transactions, equity and debt securities.
 The availability and attractiveness of any outside sources of financing will depend on a number of factors, some of which relate to our financial condition and performance, and some of which are beyond our control, such as prevailing interest rates and general financing and economic conditions.
 The global financial markets continue to experience adverse conditions and such volatility in the capital markets may affect our ability to access additional sources of financing.
-There can be no assurance that additional financing will be available, that it will be on terms we find acceptable.
+There can be no assurance that additional financing will be available, or if available, that it will be on terms we find acceptable.

-On April 6, 2009, we announced that we gave notice to the indenture trustee of our election to redeem \$150.0 million in aggregate principal amount of our $7^{1}/{2}$ % senior subordinated notes due May 2010, at a redemption price equal to 100% of the principal amount outstanding, plus accrued interest to the redemption date.
-Effective May 1, 2009, the notes are redeemable at par at our option.
-We expect to fund the redemption on or about May 19, 2009.
-On that date, the redemption price will become due and payable and interest on the redeemed notes will cease to accrue.
-Following the completion of the redemption, approximately \$75.4 million of our $7^{1}/{2}$ % senior subordinated notes due May 2010 will remain outstanding under the indenture.
-We expect to fund the redemption primarily with cash flow generated from operations, together with amounts available under our senior credit facilities.
+On June 10, 2009, we announced that we provided notice to the indenture trustee of our election to redeem all of our outstanding 71⁄2% senior subordinated notes due May 2010, in the aggregate principal amount of \$75.4 million at a redemption price equal to 100% of the principal amount outstanding, plus accrued interest to the redemption date.
+The notes were redeemed in accordance with their terms on July 28, 2009.
+On that date, the redemption price was paid in full and interest on the redeemed notes ceased to accrue.
+All of our 71⁄2% senior subordinated notes due May 2010 are now paid in full.
+The redemption price was funded primarily with cash flow generated from operations, together with amounts drawn under our senior credit facilities.

 We believe the cash flow generated from operations, together with amounts available under our senior credit facilities, will be sufficient to fund our liquidity requirements as discussed above (including mandatory principal payments) during the next twelve months.
-Our revolving credit facilities, including our \$20.0 million line of credit at Intrust Bank, provide us with revolving loans in an aggregate principal amount not exceeding \$420.0 million, of which \$289.0 million was available at April 29, 2009.
-At April 29, 2009, we had \$192.9 million in cash.
-To the extent we have available cash that is not necessary to fund the items listed above, we intend to make additional payments to service our existing debt, and may repurchase additional shares of our common stock or repurchase or redeem additional outstanding subordinated notes.
+Our revolving credit facilities, including our \$20.0 million line of credit at Intrust Bank, provide us with revolving loans in an aggregate principal amount not exceeding \$420.0 million, of which \$284.7 million was available at July 28, 2009.
+At July 28, 2009, we had \$41.0 million in cash.
+To the extent we have available cash that is not necessary to fund the items listed above, we intend to make additional payments to service our existing debt, and may repurchase additional shares of our common stock.
 While our operating cash flow has been strong and we expect this strength to continue, our liquidity could be negatively impacted if we do not remain as profitable as we expect.